 - Existing third parties should also be subjected to reasonable and proportionate monitoring including appropriate due diligence on the reputation and the capacity of the third party whereas negative events may occur after the contracting phase. - Third Party's remuneration shall not be paid in cash and shall only be paid in (i) the country of incorporation of the third party, (ii) the country where its headquarters are located, (iii) its country of residence, or (iv) the country where the mission is executed. - The organization should maintain adequate control over the relationship with third parties and in particular maintains a record of the names, terms of engagement and payments to third parties retained by the organization.
-This record should be made available for inspection and review by the organization's internal audit function. - Agreements with business partners should impose commitments to fully comply with laws and regulations with a particular emphasis on anti bribery and corruption.
-Further, the agreements should provide the organization the right to immediately exist any contractual arrangement in case of violations of laws and regulations including as it relates to anti-corruption and bribery.
+This record should be made available for inspection and review by the organization's internal audit function. - Agreements with business partners should impose commitments to fully comply with laws and regulations with a particular emphasis on anti bribery and corruption as well as respect to human rights.
+Further, the agreements should provide the organization the right to immediately exist any contractual arrangement in case of violations of laws and regulations including as it relates to anti-corruption and bribery and human rights violations.